SrBrahma/react-native-shadow-2/README.md

 [react-native-shadow](https://github.com/879479119/react-native-shadow) is dead for years.
 This one is an improved version with more functionalities, Typescript support and written from scratch.

-It solves the problem of React Native not having the same shadow appearence for Android and iOS.
+It solves the problem of React Native not having the same shadow appearence for Android, iOS and Web.
 It also works on old Android versions, where `elevation` wasn't available.

 The [ethercreative/react-native-shadow-generator](https://ethercreative.github.io/react-native-shadow-generator) website won't give you very similar results between the two platforms, for the reasons I described [here](https://github.com/ethercreative/react-native-shadow-generator/issues/2#issuecomment-738130722), when I started to think about the solution to this shadow issue.